How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 -

-The Freddy AI Agent add-on: This is a paid feature.
-Freshdesk’s pricing is based on "sessions," which you buy in packs.
-To give you an idea, it’s about $100 for 1,000 sessions.
+The Freddy AI Agent add-on: This is a premium feature.
+Freshdesk offers flexible pricing based on "sessions," which you can purchase in packs.
+To give you an idea, it starts at about $100 for 1,000 sessions.

 -

-Admin access: You’ll have to be an administrator in your Freshdesk account to poke around in the settings and analytics for Freddy AI.
+Admin access: You’ll have to be an administrator in your Freshdesk account to manage the settings and analytics for Freddy AI.

 -

-An existing knowledge base: Your Freddy AI bot has to be connected to your Freshdesk solution articles.
-This gives it a starting point of knowledge for us to check.
+An existing knowledge base: Your Freddy AI bot connects to your Freshdesk solution articles, providing a reliable foundation of knowledge to build upon.

 How to find knowledge gaps with Freshdesk's tools

-Freshworks has built some features to help you pinpoint where your Freddy AI bot might be coming up short.
-The whole thing really comes down to digging into its analytics and using the built-in self-testing tool to spot weaknesses.
+Freshworks has built some impressive features to help you pinpoint where your Freddy AI bot can be further enhanced.
+The process is straightforward: you'll explore the built-in analytics and use the integrated self-testing tool to find opportunities for growth.

 Here’s how to do it.